LinqLover/sonyx/README.md

 [![Release](https://github.com/LinqLover/sonyx/actions/workflows/release.yml/badge.svg)](https://github.com/LinqLover/sonyx/actions/workflows/release.yml)

 **sonyx** (***S***ound-based t***O***ols for u***N***derstanding of software s***Y***stems through e***X***ploration) is a toolkit for exploring software systems through sonification in [Squeak/Smaltalk](https://squeak.org).
-It has initially been developed within the course ["Sonic Thinking - Methods of Working with Sound"](https://hpi.de/studium/im-studium/lehrveranstaltungen/it-systems-engineering-ma/lehrveranstaltung/sose-21-3286-sonic-thinking-seminar-_-methods-of-working-with-sound.html) offered by Julia von Thienen from the [neurodesign group @ HPI](https://hpi.de/neurodesign/home.html).
+It has initially been developed within the course ["Sonic Thinking - Methods of Working with Sound"](https://hpi.de/studium/im-studium/lehrveranstaltungen/it-systems-engineering-ma/lehrveranstaltung/sose-21-3286-sonic-thinking-seminar-_-methods-of-working-with-sound.html) and has been evaluated and extended within the course ["Neurodesign Lecture - Designing for Empathy in Business Contexts"](https://hpi.de/studium/im-studium/lehrveranstaltungen/digital-health-ma/lehrveranstaltung/wise-21-22-3319-neurodesign-lecture-_-designing-for-empathy-in-business-contexts.html) offered by Julia von Thienen from the [neurodesign group @ HPI](https://hpi.de/neurodesign/home.html).
 For more information, please refer to [theoretical background](#theoretical-background-literature--acknowledgments).

-The main idea of sonyx is to empower developers to understand (large-scale) software systems by listening to particular interesting aspects of them.
+The main idea of sonyx is to empower developers to understand software systems by listening to particular interesting aspects in the source code.
 To do this, developers can create *sound probes* on-the-fly for any expression in any method in the system.
 Whenever this expression is reached during the system execution, a user-defined sound is played.
 Developers can customize and combine these sounds or even configure them to dynamically reflect the state or result of the expression.

-This project is based on [Babylonian Programming/Smalltalk](https://github.com/hpi-swa-lab/babylonian-programming-smalltalk/) and [Sandblocks](https://github.com/tom95/sandblocks).
+This project is based on [Babylonian Programming/Smalltalk](https://github.com/hpi-swa-lab/babylonian-programming-smalltalk/) and [Sandblocks](https://github.com/hpi-swa/sandblocks).

 ## Impressions